1. How do I connect to the terminals?

 time listening to Trumpet Spectacular and at times I was having a very

-months before hearing from Dave.
-From my memory though, it seems that the OWII
+hearing from Dave.
+From my memory though, it seems that the OWII has a flatter,

-has a flatter, more natural balance than the D21 had, but I am working only
+more natural balance than the D21 had, but I am working only from memory here.

-from memory here.
-I have not heard the smaller Scanspeak tweeter myself, so I
+I have not heard the smaller Scanspeak tweeter

-am not able to comment on it for comparison, but others have compared it
+myself, so I am not able to comment on it for comparison, but others have

 While